 by Teacher Traveler Dude

-I had the opportunity to spend a considerable amount of time in Kurdistan while I was in the military.
+I had the opportunity to spend a considerable amount of time in Kurdistan, Iraq while I was in the military.
 Most Americans have a view of the Middle East (and Iraq in particular) as a hot unending desert that is devoid of beauty.
-Images come to mind of a harsh sand colored land plagued by dust storms.
+Images come to mind of a harsh sand-colored land plagued by dust storms.
 Like most things in life, there is so much more to this story.
 My experiences in Kurdistan brought this truth to light for me and I will share some of my recollections with you.
 Some pictures will highlight these facts.

 I initially arrived in Sulaymaniyah.
 Here, I was to meet with the Peshmerga I would be working with.
 Having spent time in Central Iraq and Mosul, I was shocked by how different it was and how different the people were.
 The Kurds were extremely welcoming to me.
 Bear in mind that the Kurds have suffered as a people for a long time and are still suffering as a culture.